pandysong/openwrt/pulse-auido.md

 # pulseaudio

-pulseaudio is very popular in desktop linux.
+pulseaudio is very popular in desktop Linux.
 It is a bit tricky to run correctly in lede/openwrt

 ## start up server